Mon to Fri:

 29 May

 Most of us were first introduced to the seductive power of wet wipes, with their propylene glycol and benzalkonium chloride ingredients, as we tended to the tiny (often explosive) bottoms of our bubs.
 The convenience of the baby wipe cannot be overlooked in the baby care nappy bag arsenal.
-These flushable wipes based on their product packaging are cheap, easily accessible, portable, easy to use, and great at cleaning up our messy babies from one end to the other.
+Based on their product packaging, these flushable wipes are cheap, easily accessible, portable, easy to use, and excellent at cleaning up our messy babies from one end to the other.
 Plus, they smell good with their lemon citric acid flavours or another.
 Whether it’s removing remnants of their stormy “poonamis” or cleaning up ice cream-smothered faces and hands, cleaning wipes have become a cleaning staple since the 50s.

-And with the pandemic making all of us more aware of the importance of personal hygiene to our health, a pack of wet wipes has taken a significant spot on our grocery list as a customer in the market, along with the other hygenic products, making sure we leave time to search for alcohol and wet wipes should there be no stock.
-And some of us even consider delivery, creating an account in online stores just to be able to add to the cart a pack of wet wipes among the other items for cleanliness.
-Since, admit it, some of us just don’t feel clean enough when we’re outside unless we’ve paired a wet wipe with alcohol on our hands and stuff.
+With the pandemic making all of us more aware of the importance of personal hygiene to our health, a pack of wet wipes has taken a significant spot on our grocery list as a customer in the market, along with the other hygienic products, making sure we leave time to search for alcohol and wet wipes should there be no stock.
+Some of us even consider delivery, creating an account in online stores to add a pack of wet wipes to the cart, among other items, for cleanliness.
+Since, admit it, some of us don’t feel clean enough when we’re outside unless we’ve paired a wet wipe with alcohol on our hands and stuff.

 But what happens with baby wipes or wet wipes after usage?
 Bin or bowl?
 Which wet wipes should go to the bin?
 Or are all types of wet wipes flushable?